By Richard Simms

 Or for some, duck hunting is a near-religious experience and it seems taboo to share with a neophyte.

 Which means somebody that wants to learn how to hunt waterfowl better not wait for an invitation.

 Unlike deer hunting with days on end spent sitting alone in a tree, duck hunting can be a social event.
 Two or three people sharing the day in unison.
 And experience is the best teacher so find a buddy and learn together.
 What follows is a bare bones guide entitled, “Duck Hunting for Dummies.

-Where to go - (Forgive me... this was written primarily for us poor folks in East tennessee where wetlands, swamps or rice fields are as rare as a bull sprig.) - Thanks to TVA and the Tennessee River, we really are blessed with plenty of duck hunting places.
+(Forgive me... this was written primarily for us poor folks in East tennessee where wetlands, swamps or rice fields are as rare as a bull sprig.) - Thanks to TVA and the Tennessee River, we really are blessed with plenty of duck hunting places.
 You can hunt almost anywhere on the Tennessee River.
 The shoreline of most TVA reservoirs is public domain.
 Nickajack Lake is an exception since it was built pre-TVA and the government didn’t actually buy the land it flooded.
 And Tennessee law forbids hunting anywhere within 100 yards of an occupied dwelling without permission.
 Otherwise, there are hundred of miles of water.
 It's not the duck mecca you'll find in West Tennessee or other states, but there are ducks to be found for those who are willing to hunt (pun intended).